AutoRubric: Rubric-Based Generative Rewards for Faithful Multimodal Reasoning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Implementation Details.} In our experiments, we use Qwen2.5-VL-7B-IT~\citep{qwen2.5-vl} as the base model and train it with the verl\footnote{\url{https://github.com/volcengine/verl}.} framework.
-We train the model with ViRL-39K dataset proposed by~\cite{VL-Rethinker} for 3 epochs with a constant learning rate of 1e-6.
+We adopt GRPO~\cite{GRPO} as the policy update algorithm during training.
+We train the model with \textit{ViRL-39K} dataset proposed by~\citet{VL-Rethinker} for 4 epochs with a constant learning rate of 1e-6.
 We adopt 512 as the rollout batch size and 128 as the global policy update batch size.
 We set the rollout number to 8 with a sampling temperature of 1.0.
 For rubric-based reasoning rewards, we employ an open-sourced LLM as the judge model\footnote{\url{https://huggingface.co/openai/gpt-oss-20b}.}.
 The KL coefficient is fixed at 0.01.
 All experiments are run on a single node equipped with 8 H100 GPUs.
-The full set of prompts used in rubric generating, rubric judge scoring, and reasoning generating in training, is provided in the Appendix.
+The full set of prompts used in rubric construction and rubric-based rollouts scoring in training, is provided in the Appendix.

-\paragraph{Evaluation Benchmarks.} We evaluate model performance along two dimensions.
+\paragraph{Benchmarks.} We evaluate model performance along two dimensions.
 For general multimodal reasoning, we adopt MMMU~\citep{mmmu} and MMMU-Pro~\citep{mmmu-pro}, which cover diverse subjects on multimodal reasoning.
-For multimodal mathematical reasoning, we include four challenging benchmarks: MathVista~\citep{mathvista}, MathVerse~\citep{mathverse}, MATH-Vision~\citep{mathvision}, and WeMATH~\citep{wemath}, each designed to test different aspects of multimodal mathematical problem-solving skills.
+For multimodal mathematical reasoning, we include three challenging benchmarks: MathVista~\citep{mathvista}, MATH-Vision~\citep{mathvision}, and WeMATH~\citep{wemath}, each designed to test different aspects of multimodal mathematical problem-solving skills.

+\paragraph{Evaluation Metrics.} To comprehensively assess both answer correctness and reasoning reliability, we adopt two distinct accuracy evaluation metrics, introduced below.

+\textbf{Standard Accuracy} evaluates a model solely based on whether its final predicted answer matches the ground-truth answer.
+Formally, for each prediction $i \in \mathcal{D}$, a binary indicator $c_i \in \{0,1\}$ is assigned, where $c_i = 1$ if the final answer is correct and $c_i = 0$ otherwise.
+The standard accuracy is then computed as

+This evaluation protocol is widely adopted in prior work due to its simplicity and ease of comparison.

+\textbf{Strict Accuracy} evaluates a model by jointly considering final answer correctness and its consistency with the underlying reasoning process.
+Unlike standard answer accuracy, it captures a critical failure mode that we frequently observe in practice—particularly for models trained with intensive RLVR—where the reasoning process implies one conclusion while the final answer states a different result.
+Such \emph{reasoning–answer inconsistency} has also been reported in prior work on chain-of-thought faithfulness, indicating that model-generated rationales may be misaligned with the actual decision process or final outputs~\cite{Answer-Consistent-mm,Misaligning-Reasoning-with-Answers,GRPO-CARE}.